CCAT: Design, Implementation, and Testing of a System to Read Out over 10,000 280 GHz KIDs using RFSoC Electronics: Optical Measurements

-During the measurements, the FTS was positioned in front of the receiver window as shown in the top left panel of Fig. \ref{fig:rfsoc-modcam} and aligned so that its output beam entered perpendicular to the window.
+The FTS was positioned in front of the receiver window as shown in the top left panel of Fig. \ref{fig:fts_beam_mapper} and aligned so that its output beam entered perpendicular to the window.
 A $\sim700$ K blackbody was used as a broadband source at one input of the FTS, while a room-temperature source was used at the other.
-An aperture stop, made from an aluminum block with a centered hole and activated carbon cloth\footnote{\url{https://buyactivatedcharcoal.com/activated-carbon-cloth-double-weave.html}} covering the remaining area, was placed between the blackbody source and the FTS input mirror.
+A charcoal cloth covered aluminum block with a central hole was placed between the blackbody source and input mirror to act as an aperture stop.

-Reflective surfaces outside of the FTS optical path were covered with the activated charcoal cloth to reduce stray light entering the receiver.
-The KIDs were tuned as described in Section \ref{sec:procedure} and the interferogram data were taken by slewing the central mirror of the FTS at a speed of 1 mm/s with a maximum 2 cm displacement while taking time-ordered data with the RFSoC.
+Reflective surfaces outside of the FTS optical path were covered with the charcoal cloth to reduce stray light entering the receiver.
+One minute of time-ordered data was taken with the KIDs while continuously slewing the central mirror of the FTS at a speed of 1 mm/s over a maximum displacement of 2 cm from the center position.

-Fig. \ref{fig:FTS} shows the preliminary averaged spectral response of the 280 GHz instrument module using KIDs from TiN network 1.3 and Al network 1.2.
-The spectral response was calculated by first converting the times of the raw time-ordered KID phase data into the corresponding positions $y$ of the central mirror using the known maximum displacement $y_{max}$ and defining $y=0$ cm at the central fringe of the interferogram pattern.
-The mirror position was then converted to an optical delay $d$ using $d \approx 4y$ for small mirror displacements \cite{Pan2019}.
-The raw phase vs. optical delay interferograms were then Fourier transformed to produce the spectral response.
-Data were taken for all of the identified detectors in the networks, but a cut down to $\sim$10 detectors was performed to only include the detectors fully illuminated by the FTS in the average.
-We take measurements of only one network from each of the arrays since they should be representative of the entire arrays and re-positioning and aligning the FTS is a time intensive process.
-There are no measurements for Al array 2, since it was not available for testing at the time this data was taken.
-The averaged spectral responses for both the Al and TiN networks show a $\sim80$ GHz bandpass centered at $\sim270$ GHz.
+To calculate the spectral response, the position $y$ of the central mirror was logged over time and is used to convert the detector TOD times to the corresponding mirror positions.
+The mirror position is then converted to an optical path delay (OPD) $d$ using $d \approx 4y$ for small mirror displacements \cite{Pan2019}.
+The fractional frequency shift vs. OPD TOD is then Fourier transformed to produce the spectral response.
+Data was taken with all of the identified KIDs, but a cut down to the $\sim$10 highest signal-to-noise detectors was performed to only include the detectors fully illuminated by the FTS in the average.
+We expect the spectral response of the small subset of detectors to be a representative measurement since the spectral response depends primarily on the feedhorns (low-frequency cutoff) and filters (high-frequency cutoff), which should vary minimally across the focal plane.
+The preliminary averaged spectral responses in Fig. \ref{fig:FTS} show a $\sim80$ GHz bandpass centered at $\sim270$ GHz for both TiN network 1.3 and Al network 1.2, which aligns well with expectation \cite{Austermann2018}.